Runrig: Renewed popularity (2001–2009)

-Runrig re-recorded "Loch Lomond (Hampden Remix)" to raise funds for the BBC's annual Children in Need appeal.
-This was released on 12 November [2007] and includes the 'Tartan Army' (Scotland's Hampden Football Supporters), including Rod Stewart, on backing vocals.
+Runrig re-recorded "Loch Lomond" and release it as "Loch Lomond (Hampden Remix)" to raise funds for the BBC's annual Children in Need appeal.
+The song was released on 12 November 2007, and includes the Tartan Army, the name used to refer to supports of the Scotland national football team, and including Rod Stewart, on backing vocals.
 It reached No. 9 in the UK Singles Chart.
 "Loch Lomond (Hampden Remix)" was named "The Best Scottish Song Of All Time" in November 2008.
 The band were presented the award by Lulu.
 On 5 December 2008, during the penultimate tour date at The Barrowlands, Glasgow, the band was inducted into the Scottish Traditional Music Hall Of Fame, by the Scottish Traditional Music Awards Director.

 On 29 August 2009, Runrig performed at Scone Palace for their third annual outdoor summer show (the second being at Edinburgh Castle in 2008).
 They were supported by acts such as the Peatbog Faeries, piper Fred Morrison, King Creosote, Kathleen Macinnes, and Blair Douglas (a former member of the group) and his band.
-Attendance numbered ~15,000.The show was part of Scotland's Year of Homecoming 2009.
+The show was part of Scotland's Year of Homecoming 2009.
 To underline this, First Minister Alex Salmond made an appearance on stage (introduced by his SNP colleague and former band member Pete Wishart), and launched an initiative called 'SconeStone.'
 This aims to promote Scotland as a kind and compassionate nation through the "journey of kindness" made by the SconeStone across the world.
 Its keepers, each holding it for a week before passing it on, are expected to undertake a good deed.
 Its first keeper was the Reverend Neil Galbraith, who was presented with the stone on the same day.